 Topeka Foundry & Iron Works Co. was founded in 1876 by John Masching.
 It is one of the 6th oldest businesses in Topeka.
-In the early 1900’s, Glenn Bybee (current President Jack Bybees’ grandfather), brought his knowledge of steel and fabrication to the company after working for several years at Capital Iron Works.
+In the early 1900’s Glenn Bybee brought his knowledge of steel and fabrication to the company after working for several years at Capital Iron Works.
 At that point in time, he partnered with John Mashing, to form Topeka Foundry & Iron Works Co.
 The company employed 15 workers at that time.

 During the depression, the employees were kept busy by building Glenn Bybees’ home.
 It still stands as the first steel framed home in Topeka.
 During that time frame, in the best interest of the company, it became incorporated in order to survive the tough times of the depression.